technomancy/bussard/doc/intro2.md

 At this point you can explore the station's computer as long as you stay within comm range.
 However, unless your orbit is stable, you will drift out of range.
-You can go back to flight mode with ESC to make course corrections and you will stay logged in.
+If you are in console mode you can go back to flight mode with ESC to make course corrections and you will stay logged in.

 While you're logged into the station, you can't run anything on your ship's own computer, so in order to continue, run this: